threefoldtecharchive/jumpscaleX_core/docs/kosmos/shell.md

 ## Known issues
 * Using any debugger that's based on prompt-toolkit (like `ipdb`) will cause some [concurrency problems](https://github.com/threefoldtech/jumpscaleX_core/issues/49#issuecomment-530411221), as prompt-toolkit only allow one running app, as a solution you can use `pudb` or try running the [instuction directly](#running-instructions-or-scripts-directly), not from a shell session.
 * Logs overwrite debugger interface.
-To solve this problem, try using `j.debug()` as this will stop logging while debugging, also setting `debug=False` in jumpscale configuratio would help as `debug` forces writing logs.
+To solve this problem, try using `j.debug()` for break points, it will stop logging while debugging, also setting `debug=False` in jumpscale configuratio would help as `debug` forces writing logs.
 ## Internals

 You'll find [here](shell_internals.md) a list of internal details about the shell.